fence-io/website/content/articles/k8s-resources-validation/kubeconform/index.md

 ## Target Kubernetes Version

-In the case of native resources, the target version of the cluster is important, as native resources evolve regularly with the appearance of new properties, new API versions, some API versions are deprecated and then removed, etc.
+In the case of native resources, the target version of the cluster is important, as native resources evolve regularly with the appearance of new properties, new API versions, and some API versions are deprecated and then removed, etc.

 Therefore, a resource considered valid given one version of Kubernetes may be considered invalid with an older version of Kubernetes.

 It is possible to target a specific version of Kubernetes using the `--kubernetes-version` argument.

-Prenons par exemple l'api `extensions/v1beta1` qui a été retirée de Kubernetes en v1.22:
+Let's take, for example, the API `extensions/v1beta1` which was removed from Kubernetes in v1.22:

 ```yaml
 apiVersion: extensions/v1beta1